SandroWissmann/Quiz/README.md

   </tr>
  </table>

-* Add new Questions to the databse:
+* Add new questions to the databse:

 <table>
   <tr>